conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

     boost/1.66.0@conan/stable

-The "conan install" command will try to download a pre-built binary package for the developer default configuration (more info [default profile](http://docs.conan.io/en/latest/reference/config_files/default_profile.html)), but it can fail if there is no binary for the requested configuration.
+The "conan install" command will try to download a pre-built binary package for developer's default configuration (more info [default profile](http://docs.conan.io/en/latest/reference/config_files/default_profile.html)), but it can fail if there is no binary for the requested configuration.
 The "--build missing" argument should be used in this case forcing conan to build the library from